Last updated: May 4, 2026

 Does Rhode Island require an HVAC license?

 Yes, at two levels.
-Individual HVAC mechanics must be licensed by the RI Department of Labor and Training (DLT) Division of Professional Regulation – covering heating and AC mechanics, refrigeration mechanics, sheet metal technicians, and pipefitters at apprentice, journeyman, and master levels.
-HVAC contractor businesses must separately register with the Contractors’ Registration and Licensing Board (CRLB) after completing a 5-hour pre-registration course and obtaining $500,000 in liability insurance.
+Individual mechanics must be licensed by the RI DLT Division of Professional Regulation — Heating and AC Mechanics are licensed at Class I (commercial/industrial, 10,000 hrs) and Class II (residential/light commercial, 4,000 hrs) journeyman and master levels.
+HVAC contracting businesses must separately register with the Contractors’ Registration and Licensing Board (CRLB) at crb.ri.gov, completing a 5-hour pre-registration course and carrying a minimum of $500,000 in liability insurance.

 Do Rhode Island HVAC technicians need EPA 608 certification?